 - 1. Connect the battery: allow the solar charger to automatically recognise the system voltage (wait 10 seconds). - 2.
 It is recommended to verify system voltage: use VictronConnect or an external control display. - 3.
 Connect the PV. - 4.
-Connect the applicable other connections: such as the remote on/off connector, the programmable relay connectoror the VE.Direct port.
+Connect the applicable other connections: such as the remote on/off connector, the programmable relay connector, the VE.Can port or the VE.Direct port.